okyanusoz/covid19-cases-predictor/README.md

 Based on top of work by Anaiy Somalwar: https://github.com/anaiy2004/COVID-19-Forecasting

-On my tests, the predicted deaths were better than predicted cases.
+In my tests, the predicted deaths were better than predicted cases.

 ## Disclaimer